owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 With your plugin released, you realised that something isn't quite right, a spelling mistake in an entity, a wrong attribute calculation, or the CSS just isn't working as you intended.
 Don't worry, you don't need to start the whole process again.
 In the plugin's overview page, published versions will have a duplicate button, allowing you to create a new version based on the version you're duplicating.
 When you are happy with your changes, submit this new version for review again, and our team will review and hopefully approve it shortly thereafter.

+## Managing campaign plugins

-## Installing a plugin to a campaign
+### Installing a plugin to a campaign

 Installing a plugin to a boosted campaign can be confusing at times, so this should hopefully give you a good understanding of how it works.

 Once you've found a plugin on the marketplace that looks great, you need to click on the **Install** button on the top right of the page.

-This brings up an interface listing all your boosted and superboosted campaigns.
-Clicking on the campaign will install that plugin to your campaign.
+If you only have a single boosted campaign you are an admin of, the plugin will directly be installed on that campaign.
+If not, an interface listing all your boosted and superboosted campaigns will be displayed, asking you which campaign to install the plugin to.
+Clicking the **install** button will install that plugin to the selected campaign.

 A confirmation message will appear: